 It's the Sean Hannity Show.

-Uh surprise guest host, Mark Simone.
+Surprise guest host, Mark Simone.

 It was a surprise to me.

-I gotta move.
+I got to move.

 I live too close to the studio.

-Move far away, so I don't get these last minute calls.
+Move far away so I don't get these last-minute calls.

-But uh normally I'd be listening, I'd be home listening.
+But normally I'd be listening.

 I can come here and listen to the show.

-Uh but then I found out I got to talk, too.
+But then I found out I got to talk, too.

-So uh but we got some great guests.
+But we got some great guests.

-Larry Cudlow, uh Art Laffer, Steve Moore.
+Larry Kudlow, Art Laffer, Steve Moore.

-They've been advising President Trump from the beginning, and they've all worked together on a great book that you should get called Trumponomics.
+And they've all worked together on a great book that you should get called Trump Enomics.

-It is uh excellent book.
+It is an excellent book.

-Trumponomics, and uh with us right now, the author, Steve Moore.
+And with us right now, the author, Steve Moore.

-Hi, Mark, great to be with you.
+Great to be with you.

 I'm doing wonderful.